pavlosprotopapas/course-starter-harvard/chapters/chapter2.md

     width="40%">
 </div>

-- Create a new dataframe called `df_new` having the columns [x,y].
+- Create a new dataframe called `df_new` having the columns ['TV' and 'sales'].
-- Plot the data in a graphic of Sales vs TV budget.
+- Plot the data in a graphic of TV and sales.

 <codeblock id="02_01">---Hints---</codeblock>